 In January 2019 we established a revolving line of credit with a Mexican bank for up to US\$500,000.
-Interest is payable monthly at 12% on funds borrowed and we paid a one-time fee of US\$5,000 to establish this facility.
+Interest was payable monthly at 12% on funds borrowed and we paid a one-time fee of US\$5,000 to establish this facility.
+Borrowed funds were required to be repaid within 180 days after which they could then be re-borrowed.
 During the first quarter of 2020 we borrowed US\$1,000,000 and repaid US\$500,000 under this facility.
-Borrowed funds are required to be repaid within 180 days after which they can then be re-borrowed.
+In the second quarter of 2020 we settled the bank loan by issuing \$677,500 of convertible debentures.

-Cash used in operating activities for the first quarter of 2020 was \$24,791 all in continuing operations.
-Cash used in operating activities for the first quarter of 2019 was \$797,042 of which \$625,402 was used in continuing operations and \$168,640 was used in discontinued operations.
+Cash used in operating activities for the first six months of 2020 was \$718,715, all in continuing operations.
+Cash used in operating activities for the same period in 2019 was \$540,995 of which \$339,191 was used in continuing operations and \$201,804 was used in discontinued operations.
 Cash used in operations consists of cash used to fund the loss for the period and the impact of non-cash items and changes in non-cash working capital.

-At March 31, 2020, we had current liabilities of \$5,130,740 (December 2018 - \$4,538,768).
-An increase in the book value of the US dollar denominated bank and Omega loans was due to the strengthening of the US dollar.
-Additional short-term loans and larger accounts payable were also reasons for the increase in liabilities this quarter.
+At June 30, 2020, we had current liabilities of \$3,763,178 (December 2018 - \$4,538,768).
+Settlement of the bank loan and conversion of certain of the short-term loans into convertible debentures has reduced current liabilities this quarter.
+Offsetting this reduction was an increase in accounts payable due to increased commercial activity.

-We are reliant upon equity and/or debt financings to fund operations until such time as revenues are sufficient to sustain operations.
+We are reliant upon equity and/or debt financings to fund operations until such time as revenues and gross profit are sufficient to sustain operations.